ARM-DOE/ADI_OSX/README.md

   - untar the file, and from inside it, run:
   - `python setup.py install`
   - This should install the ADI libraries for whichever is your default version of python.
+- For IDL programmers:
+- Requires ENVI/IDL which requies Java 6 and XQauartz.
+Note that on OS 10.11 El Capitan you need to install the Apple supports version of Java 6 from https://support.apple.com/kb/DL1572?locale=en_US
+- down the idl ADI libs from [here](https://engineering.arm.gov/~gaustad/idl_libs.1.0.tar.gz).
+- unzip, untar, then move all the files downloaded into /usr/local/lib
 ## Set Up an Environment for ADI

 - Download [adi_home](https://engineering.arm.gov/~gaustad/adi_home.tar.gz).
 This tarfile contains a directory structure to get you started running ADI quickly.
 Note that you can also configure the directory structure however you like on your own.